danieljulia/playlist-api/README.md

 ## Abilities

-- Retrieve a container of playlists for a given user (there are different containers, e.g. "Regular", "Starred" etc.)
+- List playlists for a given user (there are different lists, e.g. "Regular", "Starred" etc.)
-- Modify a container of playlists for a given user
+- Modify a list of playlists for a given user
   - Add a playlist
   - Remove a playlist
   - Reorder the list